 around the country.”

-The family’s public announcement of her dementia is, in itself, an act to break down that stigma, reminding families on similar journeys that they are not alone.
-“We are grateful for their efforts,” Charles J. Fuschillo, Jr., President and CEO, Alzheimer’s Foundation of America, said in a statement.
+The family’s public announcement of her dementia was, in itself, an act to break down that stigma, reminding families on similar journeys that they are not alone.
+“We are grateful for their efforts,” Charles J. Fuschillo, Jr., President and CEO, Alzheimer’s Foundation of America, said in a statement at the time.
 “Her work changed many people’s lives for the better.
 The Carter family’s willingness to share her story will make a positive difference for many more.”